Did you know?

 Education – Belgium expand

-The average student in Belgium scored 509 in reading literacy, maths and sciences, higher than the OECD average of 497.
-Although girls outperformed boys in many OECD countries, in Belgium, boys and girls performed equally.
+The average student in Belgium scored 507 in reading literacy, maths and sciences, higher than the OECD average of 497.
+On average in Belgium, girls outperformed boys by 7 points, lower than the average OECD gap of 10 points.

 The best-performing school systems manage to provide high-quality education to all students.
-In Belgium, the average difference in results, between the 20% with the highest socio-economic background and the 20% with the lowest socio-economic background is 128 points, much higher than the OECD average of 99 points.
-This suggests the school system in Belgium tends to result in higher quality education for the better-off.
+In Belgium, the average difference in results, between the students with the highest socio-economic background and the students with the lowest socio-economic background is 120 points, much higher than the OECD average of 96 points.
+This suggests the school system in Belgium does not provide equal access to high-quality education.

 More ResourcesHow's Life? at a Glance